Building a Resilient Habit

 If you do not receive the Zoom link one day before the workshop, please contact counsel@ust.hk.

-This is a recognized event in the "Self-directed Experience" component of HMAW1905: Behavioral Foundations of University Education: Habits, Mindsets, and Wellness.
-You need to attend the event in full to get 1.5 hours.
+This is a HMAW1905-recognized event in the “Personal Enrichment & Community Service” category under the "Self-directed Experience" of HMAW1905: Behavioral Foundations of University Education: Habits, Mindsets, and Wellness.
+To receive 1.5 hours, you must attend the event in full and miss no more than 10 mins.